earthly/website/blog/_posts/2023-05-26-ci-cd-security-challenges-best-practices.md

 Here's an example of how you can integrate static code analysis into your pipeline using the open-source tool SonarQube:

-1. Download the SonarQube package from the official website: <https://www.sonarqube.org/downloads/>
+1. [Download the SonarQube package](https://www.sonarqube.org/downloads/) from the official website.

 2. Unzip the downloaded package to a directory on your system.